Working with Mr. DeBlasio- A Student Guide to Evaluating online News

 Alright Social Studies 10, what did this exercise teach us?
 Lets reflect...

-i learned to think critically and not trust headlines right away
+I learned to think critically and not trust headlines right away

-I should read carefully before sharing the news!
+Yes, we verified its a real story/study, but we should read carefully before sharing the news!

 What tools can social media companies use to prevent fake news from spreading?